AleDenshi/comfy.guide/content/server/smtpd-email.md

 For OpenBSD (`opensmtpd` should be installed by default):
 ```
-# pkg_add opensmtpd-filter-dkim opensmtpd-filter-rspamd rspamd dovecot
+# pkg_add opensmtpd-filter-rspamd rspamd dovecot
 ```

 For Arch Linux:
 ```
-# pacman -S opensmtpd opensmtpd-filter-dkim opensmtpd-filter-rspamd rspamd dovecot
+# pacman -S opensmtpd opensmtpd-filter-rspamd rspamd dovecot
 ```

 ## Prerequisites

 Open ports 25 (SMTP), 587 (SMTPS), and 993 (IMAPS).
-Port 25 will be used for delivery, 587 will be used for sending, and 993 will be used for serving mail with Dovecot.
+Port 25 will be used for incoming mail, 587 will be used for outgoing mail, and 993 will be used for serving mail to your email clients (e.g. neomutt).

 You will also need to generate SSL certificates for your domain.
 I recommend using `acme-client` shipped with OpenBSD.